atrial-albumen/atrial-albumen.github.io/resume.md

 * Nov: Performed Suite No.2 for Two Pianos by Sergei Rachmaninov with Matthew Latzka at Converse University.
 * Aug: Began M.M.
 Piano Performance program at Converse University.
 * May: Hired as IT Instructional Coach at NGU.
-* Apr: Accompanied the Northwest Middle School Choir to a competition in Atlanta, GA.
+* Apr: Accompanied the Northwest Middle School Choir in a competition in Atlanta, GA.
 * Feb: Performed Piano Concerto No. 1 by Felix Mendelssohn with the NGU orchestra.

 ## 2021

 * May: Hired as IT Help Desk Technician at NGU.
-* Apr: Graduated Suma Cum Laude from North Greenville University .with a B.A. in Music Performance (studying with Fabio Parrini).
+* Apr: Graduated Suma Cum Laude from North Greenville University with a B.A. in Music Performance, studying with Fabio Parrini.
-* Apr: Accompanied the Northwest Middle School Choir to a competition in Charlotte, NC.
+* Apr: Accompanied the Northwest Middle School Choir in a competition in Charlotte, NC.
 * Mar: Senior piano recital.

 ## 2020

 * Nov: Performed Piano Concerto No. 1 by Ludwig van Beethoven with the NGU orchestra.
-* Rehearsal pianist for NGU's production of _Brigadoon_.
+* Spring: Rehearsal pianist for NGU's production of _Brigadoon_.
 * Apr: Junior piano recital (online due to COVID).

 ## 2019